-To enhance the security aspects of AIS, performance standards for shipborne AIS in annex 3 to resolution MSC.74(69) was amended by adopting resolution MSC.570(109).
+To enhance the security aspects of AIS, performance standards for shipborne AIS in annex 3 to resolution MSC.74(69) was amended.
 The amendments identify ship's IMO number as one of the information that should be mandatorily included in shipborne AIS.
-If an IMO number is not required for a ship9, an official flag State number may be used.
+If an IMO number is not required for a ship.9, an official flag State number may be used.